-Donald Link may not be a Food Channel staple like Emeril and John Besh, but he’s right up there in terms of modern New Orleans restaurant royalty.
-His sweet, window-lined bistro, rooted in French, Italian, and Creole traditions and helmed by Rebecca Wilcomb, is one of New Orleans’s best restaurants.
+Donald Link may not be a Food Channel staple like Emeril, but he’s right up there in terms of modern New Orleans restaurant royalty.
+His sweet, window-lined bistro, rooted in French, Italian, and Creole traditions and helmed by Rebecca Wilcomb, who earned the James Beard Best Chef: South award for 2017, is one of New Orleans’ best restaurants.
 It’s usually packed and always lacks elbow room but it’s uphill from there.
-As if to prove his mettle, the James Beard Best Southern Chef winner creates some of the city’s best gumbos, including a meatless, herb-based gumbo z’herbes version that we crave.
+Herbaint dishes some of the city’s best gumbos, including a meatless, herb-based gumbo z’herbes version that we crave.
 The winning signature starter of homemade spaghetti with a creamy, guanciale-spiked sauce is topped with a batter-fried poached egg (yes, you can—and should—double it as an entrée); a watermelon gazpacho with lump crab is a simple little cup of summer.
 For heartier fare, a slow-cooked lamb neck is astoundingly sized, equally tender, and rich with flavor and arrives on a well-paired bed of saffron fideo.
 Desserts here are terrific—try whatever they put in a tart shell.
 A bistro menu served from 1:30 to 5:30pm features light entrees from both the lunch and dinner menus.
 Reserve well in advance.

 New Orleans› Restaurant